-What happens if a young person offends against you?
+What happens if a youth offends against you?

-We are committed to holding young people who have committed an offence accountable and providing victims the opportunity to participate in available justice processes.
+We are committed to holding youths who have committed an offence accountable and providing victims the opportunity to participate in available justice processes.
 We acknowledge the harm crime causes and encourage victims to read about the support and services available to them.

-What happens to the young person who committed the offence
+What happens to the youth who committed the offence

-When young people (aged 10 to 17) have been charged with an offence, and are not diverted by police, they are sent to Children's Court where they are dealt with under the Youth Justice Act 1992.
+When youths (aged 10 to 17) have been charged with an offence, and are not diverted by police, they are sent to Childrens Court where they are dealt with under the Youth Justice Act 1992.
 Some serious offences can also be heard by District or Supreme Courts.

 There are range of sentencing options and diversionary pathways available to the court, such as restorative justice.
 Department of Youth Justice and Victim Support is responsible for administering court sentenced orders and restorative justice processes.

-If the young person committed a violent or sexual offence
+If the youth committed a violent or sexual offence

-If a young person committed a violent or sexual offence against you and they are sentenced to a period of detention, you can apply to receive information about the young person who committed the crime against you via an application for the victims eligible persons register – youth.
+If a youth committed a violent or sexual offence against you and they are sentenced to a period of detention, you can apply to receive information about the youth who committed the crime against you via an application for the Victims' Register – Youth Offenders.

 Confidentiality